• Menu

 You have a choice of 10 different ferry routes between the UK and France, and these are operated by five different companies: P&O Ferries, DFDS Seaways, Irish Ferries, Brittany Ferries, and Condor Ferries.
 The following table outlines precisely which company operates which ferry route to France:

-A note on Portsmouth to France ferries
+A note on Portsmouth ferries

 As one of the busiest ferry ports in the UK, Portsmouth offers the largest number of cross-channel ferry routes.
 The Hampshire city on the south central coast of England, provides four different ferry routes to France, including three to Normandy (Cherbourg, Caen, Le Havre) and one to Brittany (St Malo).